HeidiProject/ffcs_db_server/app/README.md

 # ffcs_db_server

-ffcs_db_server is a python Fast-API server for interacting with mongoDB.
+ffcs_db_server is a python FastAPI server for interacting with mongoDB.

-## Connection to FFCS DB through ffcsdbclient
+## Connection to FFCS DB Through ffcsdbclient

-ffcs_db_server initiates an instances of the previously used ffcsdbclient class, which in turn connects to the FFCS DB.
-All methods of the new ffcs_db_client adress API endpoints in ffcs_db_server that, in turn, use methods from ffcsdbclient.
+ffcs_db_server initiates an instance of the ffcs_db_utils class , which in turn connects to the FFCS DB.
+To enable a seamless transition from the previously used, now deprecated clien class (`ffcsdbclient`; not to be confused with the new `ffcs_db_client` class), all of its functions were transferred to the new ffcs_db_utils class.
+All methods of the new ffcs_db_client class adress API endpoints in ffcs_db_server that, in turn, use methods from ffcs_db_utils.

-	ffcs_db_client <-> ffcs_db_server <-> ffcsdbclient
+        ffcs_db_client <-> ffcs_db_server <-> ffcs_db_utils

-All methods of ffcs_db_client require the same input as the eponymous methods from ffcs_db_client to enable a seamless exange of the old client (ffcsdbclient) by the new client (ffcs_db_client).
+All methods of ffcs_db_client require the same input as the eponymous methods from ffcs_db_client to enable a seamless exange of the old client (`ffcsdbclient`) by the new client (`ffcs_db_client`).
 For this purpose, also the output format of ffcs_db_client should be identical to that of ffcsdbclient.

-However, some methods of ffcsdbclient return documents containing ObjectIDs or MongoDB pointers that cannot be transmitted through Fast-API and were converted accrodingly (to strings or a CursorMock object).
+However, some methods of ffcsdbclient return documents containing datetime objects, MongoDB ObjectIDs, or MongoDB pointers, which cannot be transmitted through FastAPI.
+Such objects and were converted to strings, transmitted through FastAPI, and then converted back to the respective object or CursorMock objects as appropriate.

-## Old or new style of output of MongoDB update (old) and update_one
-## update_many
+## Updates from Deprecated Pre-MongoDB v3.2 Database Interactions

+In the latest update, we have upgraded our database interaction functions to align with the MongoDB v5.0 standards.
+This includes the utilization of `update_one`, `update_many`, `insert_one`, `find_one`, `delete_one`, and other similar methods.
+These methods offer enhanced clarity and functionality compared to their predecessors.

+To ensure backward compatibility and facilitate a seamles transition to the new `ffcs_db_client` class, we have implemented a system where the result objects returned by these new functions are converted to match the format and structure of the pre-v3.2 specifications.
+This approach ensures that existing applications integrating with our database can continue to operate without any significant changes, while new applications can take full advantage of the improvements in MongoDB's latest version.

+Please note that while we strive to maintain backward compatibility, we encourage users to update their code to utilize the new API methods for better performance and future compatibility.

-## Auxilliary methods
+## Auxilliary Methods

-A number of auxilliary functions was added to ffcsdbclient, which are mostly used for the integration test in ffcs_db_client_integration_test.py.
+A number of auxilliary functions was added to ffcsdbclient, which are mostly used for the integration test in `ffcs_db_client_integration_test.py`.

         add_campaign_library: Adds a campaign library

         delete_by_id
         delete_by_query
         get_notifications
         get_one_campaign_library
         get_one_library
         print_update_result
         update_by_object_id_NEW

-## Pydantic base models
+## Pydantic Base Models

 Specific outputs and inputs of API endpoints in ffcs_db_server are defined through pydantic base models.
 This was done on a case-to-case basis and could be improved for consistency.

 ### Managing the fccs_db_server in Docker
-## stopping | building | starting
+## Stopping | Building | Starting

         cd /sls/MX/applications/git/ffcs/ffcs_db_server
         cd /home/smith_k/ffcs_db_server
         docker-compose down
         docker-compose build --no-cache
         docker-compose up ### with -d flag for running detached

 ## Dockerfile

         FROM tiangolo/uvicorn-gunicorn-fastapi:python3.8

         COPY ./app /app

         RUN pip install pymongo python-dateutil

         EXPOSE 8000

         #CMD ["uvicorn", "ffcs_db_server:app", "--host", "0.0.0.0", "--port", "8081"]
         CMD ["uvicorn", "ffcs_db_server:app", "--host", "0.0.0.0", "--port", "8081", "--ssl-keyfile", "/app/key.pem", "--ssl-certfile", "/app/cert.pem"]

-### Knows issues
+### Knows Issues

-	In FFCS_GUI, the "export to soak" window does not show a list of to-be-exporter campaigns.
-	"I think I found out why the table does not show any plates to export.
-In ExportToSoakDialog.py there is a function refresh_tables that only adds plates to the exported list if the well has zero wells without label ("== 0") ...
-I think this should be "!= 0" or maybe the button is supposed to only work for fully unlabeled plates.
-However, I cannot test it because I dont have write permissions."

 ### Git

         git pull
         git status
         git add . && git commit -a -m "Work in progress: converting ffcsdbclient functionality" git push
         git pull ; git status ; git add . && git commit -a -m "Canonicalized API endpoint url names" ; git push

 ## Getting started